Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 ```

 **Step 6B: Function imageText**
 This is a simple function which adds text to the image to help the user know where to place which coin.
-For example, the user should place a dime on the red "x" with the word "dime" in red underneat the "x".
+For example, the user should place a dime on the red "X" with the word "dime" in red underneath the "X".
 See the video in Part 5 to get an idea of what the end result should be.

 ```python